carlvlewis/PublicDataReleaseCalendar/README.md

-## U.S. Public Dataset Release Calendar (curated)
+## Public Dataset Release Calendar Dates (rolling)
 =========================

-A work-in-progress, comprehensive schedule of regularly scheduled and released datesets from various federal and state entities, so that journalists/researchers can stay on top of latest available data dumps and analyize them in a timely manner.
-Kind of like the U.K.'s [Office for National Statistics](http://www.ons.gov.uk/ons/release-calendar/index.html?&newquery=*&releaseDateRangeType=next12months&pageSize=50&applyFilters=true&sortBy=releaseDate&sortDirection=ASCENDING), but for the U.S.
+A rolling, comprehensive schedule of regularly scheduled and special release datesets from various federal and state entities, so that journalists/researchers can stay on top of latest available data dumps and analyize, clean and visualize them in a timely manner.
+Kind of like the U.K.'s [Office for National Statistics](http://www.ons.gov.uk/ons/release-calendar/index.html?&newquery=*&releaseDateRangeType=next12months&pageSize=50&applyFilters=true&sortBy=releaseDate&sortDirection=ASCENDING), but for the U.S.as well as other international governmental data releases.

-Contributions welcomed and encouraged on a by-department/government entity basis.
+Contributions welcomed and encouraged.
 Some basic notes for contributions:
-+ All scheduled data releases should ideally exist as a subfolder with naming convention "[Government Entity]: [Name of Dataset]" (ex: "U.S. Census Bureau: Annual Community Survey, 2013.
-+ iCal, RSS feeds or public Google Calendar URLs are preferred format, but lists also work.
++ Either manually list out the scheduled data release dates, or link to an iCal, RSS feed, public Google Calendar or other database with the release date infortmation.
-+ Master schedule will be available in this repo in all formats for donwload once enough have been gathered.
++ Master schedule will be available in this repo to download and import into the calendar service of your choice in all formats once a critical mass of scheduled releases have been gathered.

-Queries?
-Concerns?
-Suggestions?
-[Email me](mailto: carl@carlvlewis.net) or [tweet me](http://twitter.com/carlvlewis)